tammy-uncc/ITCS6162KDDGroup4/README.md

 Julie wrote up the introduction and performed the work on the PyCaret code section of the notebook.

 ##### Gabriel Van Dreel<br>
-Gabriel wrote up the data understanding section and performed the work on the preprocessing coding and the modeling sections of the notebook.
+Gabriel wrote up the data understanding section and performed the work on the preprocessing and modeling sections of the notebook.

 ##### Dasha Rizvanova<br>
 Dasha wrote the conclusion and evaluation sections.